markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 that contains a reference to another cell `Y` is said to _depend_ on `Y`.
 You cannot compute the value of cell `X` without first having calculated the value for cell `Y`.
-Dependencies are widespread in programming, and often they are undesirable.
-We will see several ways of avoiding such dependencies as we progress through this tutorial.
+Dependencies are widespread in programming, and they are often undesired because they "chain" parts of program together.
+We will leaern several ways of avoiding such dependencies as we progress through this tutorial.

 ### Evaluation Order